usama7628674/sysb.AI/README.md

 1. How can we report the issue or request for your feature You can raise a github issue at https://github.com/systembee/sysb.AI/issues to report a issue or request for a feature.
 1. Is there a mailing list which we can join to discuss new feature and enhancement?
-Yes, you can join our [Google group](https://groups.google.com/forum/#!forum/sysb_ai) mailing list to discuss new feature and enhancement
+Yes you can join our [Google group](https://groups.google.com/forum/#!forum/sysb_ai) mailing list to discuss new feature and enhancement
 1. How can I get static subdomain of sysb.ai?
 This feature is in development and yet to be released
 1. Why I am not able to access old URL given by sysb.AI